Steiner-254/Cyfrin-Updraft-Course/Web3Security-Notes.md

 **Impact:** Anyone is able to read the private password, severely breaking the functionality of the protocol.
 ```
 - `Proof Of Concept` or `Proof Of Code` proves that the issue submitted is a real issue.
 Quite advantageous on competetive audits and bug bounty programs.
+- Create a working `Proof Of Concept` with steps and document it on the report.
+You can attach screenshots and videos if possible.

 - Use the finding layout below: